akrisanov/llm-serving-lab/README.md

 The lab consists of two main components:

 - **GPU VM**: Runs vLLM inference server with automatic GPU monitoring
-- **Observability VM**: Collects metrics via OpenTelemetry, stores in ClickHouse, visualizes in Grafana
+- **Observability VM**: Collects metrics via OpenTelemetry, stores in ClickHouse, visualizes in Grafana, and provides Jupyter Notebook environment for interactive experimentation

 All metrics are collected off the GPU VM to keep inference performance unaffected by monitoring overhead.
+The Jupyter environment on the OBS VM enables researchers to perform load testing, analyze results, and iterate on experiments without impacting GPU resources.

 ## Key Features